vveizhang/Portfolio/readme.md

 # Projects
 ## Projects 1.
-Build you Own Perplexity
+Build your Own Perplexity

 * Perplexity AI is an AI-chatbot-powered research and conversational search engine that answers queries using natural language predictive text.
 Perplexity is also a search engine.
 Instead of presenting you with a list of websites that match your query, Perplexity gives you a short summary answer and the references it used to create.
 In some cases, the summary will be all you need.
 In others, you'll want to dive into the different sources.